isabelroig/DH-150---Isabel-Roig-Penso/README.md

 #9: Help users recognize, diagnose, and recover from errors.

+This heuretic principle is very good in this page, since it gives the user action options when it runs into an error or a bad end.
+The page offers similar options to what yoiu have been looking at or an option to return to the main menu.
+If you access a section of the page taht is no longer available, it will show an message sqaying that there was a problem with teh page and an option to return to the main page.
+I woud rank it as good.

 #10: Help and documentation

-There is a helper menu at the bottom of the page, where you can find the Customer Service
+There is a helper menu at the bottom of the page, where you can find the Customer Service option.
+The customer service option shows you main concers, such as how to cancel an order and where to call for general customer service.
+It also shows differe4nt phone numbers for specializedd customer service.
+I would rank it as good.
+The side menu shows main concerns and links to tutorial on how to do things, such as payment, pickup instructions and frequently asked quesions, where more explanations xan be found.
+I would rank it as good.